 Ghent travel guide: visiting Belgium’s hidden gem

-Cobbled streets winding along glistening canals, medieval towers casting long shadows, and cosy cafés serving up rich Belgian chocolate and frothy beer.
+Cobbled streets winding along glistening canals, medieval castles and cathedrals, and busy bars serving strong Belgian beer.
 Welcome to Ghent – Belgium’s best-kept secret!

 Is Ghent worth visiting?